 Keep reading for a refresher on what the AI gauge is, how it works, how to read it, and potential instrument errors to watch out for.

-The AI is a direct indicator gyroscopic flight instrument mounted in the cockpit of aircraft.
+The attitude indicator is located near the center of the instrument panel and is a direct indicator gyroscopic flight instrument mounted in the cockpit of aircraft.
 It displays both pitch and bank against an artificial horizon display.

 There are several types of AIs including the traditional attitude indicator (which we will be talking about in this post), an electric attitude indicator, digital attitude indicator, and all-in-one attitude indicator.
 (To learn more about the other types of indicators, refer to Lambda Geeks’ attitude indicator article.)

-Note: In a glass cockpit, instead of a physical gyroscope, a solid-state attitude indicator gets its data from the Attitude Heading Reference System (AHRS), Inertial Reference Unit (IRU), and the Inertial Navigation System (INS).
+Note: In a glass cockpit (with primary flight displays), instead of a physical gyroscope, a solid-state attitude indicator gets its data from the Attitude Heading Reference System (AHRS), Inertial Reference Unit (IRU), and the Inertial Navigation System (INS).

 Now that we know what information the AI provides and how it works, how do we read and use our AIs?
 The AI gives you a quick snapshot of both your pitch and bank attitudes in a single glance.
 Its gauge contains a pictorial representation of an aircraft, the sky, the land, and an artificial horizon line.